James Tien (politician): Second tenure in Legco

 Tien threw his weight behind Henry Tang in the 2012 Chief Executive election.
 After it was clear that the Beijing authorities favoured Leung Chun-ying over Tang, Tien advocated his party to cast blank vote instead of voting for Leung.
 In September, Tien went back on his previous undertaking and successfully re-claimed the New Territories East seat in the 2012 Legislative Council elections.
 In May 2013, the party elected Tien to the new position of Leader of the Liberal Party.

 Tien was one of the most vocal opponent of the Leung Chun-ying administration.
 During the 2014 Hong Kong protests, Tien called on Chief Executive Leung to resign, leading to the CPPCC hearing a call to eject him as a member.
 Tien was formally stripped of his post at the meeting on 29 October, making him the first person in history to have received this sanction.
 Tien stepped down from his position as the Leader of the Liberal Party after the removal.

 In the 2016 Legislative Council election, James Tien ran a campaign against the second term of the Chief Executive Leung Chun-ying.
 He stood as a second candidate on his young party colleague Dominic Lee's ticket.
 The ticket gained 20,031 votes, around 3 per cent of the vote share and both of them were not elected.
 In the 2017 Chief Executive election, Tien again went against the tide, to support John Tsang whose candidacy was widely considered to be opposed by the Beijing government.
 He became the first member in the Election Committee to handed his nomination to Tsang.
 Tsang eventually received 365 votes, losing to Beijing-favoured Carrie Lam in the final election.

 Post-Legco Life

 After the 2019 Yuen Long attack, James Tien called for the resignation of Carrie Lam as Chief Executive for Hong Kong.

+In 2020, Tien announced the formation of a new political group along with other members of the Liberal Party called Hope for Hong Kong.
+Tien stated that the group would aim to explore a moderate middle ground between the pro-Beijing and pro-democracy camps after accusing the Liberal Party's leadership of growing too close to Beijing.
+The group dissolved after the electoral overhaul.